 Zn(s)Zn2+(aq)+2e\mathrm{Zn}(s) \rightarrow \mathrm{Zn}^{2+}(aq) + 2e^- Cu2+(aq)+2eCu(s)\mathrm{Cu}^{2+}(aq) + 2e^- \rightarrow \mathrm{Cu}(s)

-So zinc is oxidized at the anode, and copper(II) ions are reduced at the cathode.
-Under standard conditions, the standard cell potential is
+Zinc is oxidized at the anode, copper(II) reduced at the cathode.
+Under standard conditions,

 Ecell=EcathodeEanode=0.34 V(0.76 V)=1.10 VE^\circ_{cell} = E^\circ_{cathode} - E^\circ_{anode} = 0.34\ \mathrm{V} - (-0.76\ \mathrm{V}) = 1.10\ \mathrm{V}

-A positive EcellE^\circ_{cell} means the reaction is spontaneous as written under standard conditions.
+A positive EcellE^\circ_{cell} means the reaction is spontaneous as written.

 Zn(s)+Cu2+(aq)Zn2+(aq)+Cu(s)\mathrm{Zn}(s) + \mathrm{Cu}^{2+}(aq) \rightarrow \mathrm{Zn}^{2+}(aq) + \mathrm{Cu}(s)